 Multi property landlord insurance

-Some insurance firms refer to multi property landlord insurance as portfolio insurance and it simply lets you insure multiple properties under one policy.
+Some insurance firms refer to multi property landlord insurance as portfolio insurance.
+Portfolio insurance simply lets you insure multiple properties under one policy.
 By using portfolio insurance to protect your investments, time, hassles and in most instances money can be saved.
 This type of policy is an organisational tool that can help free up the time of a busy landlord so that they can concentrate on other areas of their estate business.

 By having all your investment policies under one bigger policy, it should be easier to deal with problems, claims and to make the payment to keep it active.

 This is the same as landlord insurance where it is understood none of the properties will be the home residence of the owner, but instead rented or leased out to a third party.
 The protection this type of cover offers includes financial protection for the building, the contents of the building along with outbuildings on the properties and any fencing.
 This does not include personal items of tenets.